Pakhomovskii/gisma_Computer_Programming_project/README.md

 - **aiohttp-swagger:** This integration provides a user-friendly interface for my API documentation, making it accessible and interactive for developers.
 - **asyncpg:** A high-performance PostgreSQL database interface for Python/asyncio, asyncpg is used for its speed and efficiency in handling database operations.
 - **psycopg2:** As a PostgreSQL adapter for Python, psycopg2 facilitates database connections and operations, ensuring reliable data storage and retrieval.
-- **poetry:** This tool is used for dependency management and packaging in Python projects.
-It simplifies the management of project dependencies and ensures consistent environments across development and production setups.
 - **PostgreSQL 14:** With asynchronous connections in PostgreSQL 14, applications can initiate database operations without waiting for the results, making it easier to build responsive and scalable applications.

 ### DB structure

 ![DB_structure Text](./pic1.png)